ecain21/Final-Project/Project.md

 <br>

 It doesn't appear that region impacted what respondents missed.
 We did anticipate this because, as mentioned, many of the things people missed in this survey were things that we missed.
-However, because our demographic is inbalanced, we were curious to look more closely at the age groupings we made and see how students responded to this question compared to other in their same age range.
+However, because our demographic is imbalanced, we were curious to look more closely at the age groupings we made and see how students responded to this question compared to other in their same age range.

 <br>